Image missing description

 "This was a critical need in the hydrogen industry, which was hesitant to implement measures due to significant uncertainty around the effects of leakages on the environment," says Sand.

 The study concluded that the global warming potential for hydrogen is 12, which means that 1 kg of hydrogen leakage has a 12 times greater warming effect on the atmosphere than 1 kg of CO₂ emissions.
-GWP is a measure for comparing the emissions of different gases.
+GWP is a measure for comparing the climate effect of the emissions of different gases on a per kg basis.
+She adds that hydrogen's energy density per mass is high - three times that of diesel or gasoline.

 Systematic measurement of leakages